zhangwei03020915/abp/docs/en/Community-Articles/2025-01-03-ABP-Background-Workers-vs-Jobs/background-jobs-vs-background-workers.md

 # ABP Framework: Background Jobs vs Background Workers — When to Use Which?

 In the ABP Framework, **Background Jobs** and **Background Workers** serve different purposes but can sometimes seem interchangeable.
-Sometimes it can be confusing as asked [here at ABP Support forum](https://abp.io/support/questions/5931/Background-Jobs-vs-Background-Workers-when-to-use-which).
-Let’s clarify their distinctions and suggest how to decide between the two based on your scenario.
-The official documents are:
+Sometimes it can be confusing.
+Let’s clarify their differences and I'll show you some real-world cases to understand how to decide between these two.
+We have official documents for these:

 📕 **Background Workers ABP Document**  https://abp.io/docs/latest/framework/infrastructure/background-workers